romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

   </div>
 </div>

-Now let's enter the realm of custom properties for creating the effect.
+We could have put some custom properties already for the colors, pulling from a list defined in `:root` (or `html`).
+But this is not about themeability (even if it's one of the gains from custom properties too).

 Breaking down complex property values
 ---